What's Going On?

 Every Life Matters was launched by Archbishop Richard Smith in support of the Canadian Bishops' Life-Giving Love national campaign for palliative and home care and against euthanasia and assisted suicide.
 It follows a series of listening sessions in 2015, where the Archbishop heard questions and concerns on these issues from hundreds of people.
 To see some of these questions and answers, visit our ELM-Questions page.

-In the 2016 Easter season, Archbishop Smith will be hosting a series of special presentations on the subject of physician-assisted suicide and euthanasia.
-Sessions will be held at five different parishes across the Archdiocese, each dealing with a different aspect of this important topic.
-They will include prayer, personal witness, teaching from the Archbishop, and time for questions and answers.
-For dates, times and places, visit our ELM-Easter Series page.
+During the Easter season of 2016, Archbishop Smith hosted a series of special presentations on the subject of physician-assisted suicide and euthanasia.
+Sessions held at five different parishes across the Archdiocese dealt with different aspects of this important topic.
+They included prayer, personal witnessing, teaching from the Archbishop, and time for questions and answers.
+For videos of each session, visit our ELM-Easter Series page.

 What Can I Do?